These maple oat flour chocolate chip cookies are soft, chewy and dangerously good.

 Instructions

-- Mix all of your dry ingredients together in a stand mixer or large bowl.
+• Mix all of your dry ingredients together in a stand mixer or large bowl at medium speed.

-- Finally, add your chocolate chips and stir until they are evenly mixed in.
+• Finally, add your dark chocolate chips and stir until they are evenly mixed in.

-- Form your dough into 12 small balls and place evenly on the parchment lined baking sheet.
+• Form your dough into 12 small balls and place evenly on the prepared baking sheet.
 Using your hand or a spoon/fork, press down slightly on each cookie to flatten it out a bit.

-- Bake your cookies at 350°F for 12 to 15 minutes, starting to check after 10.
+• Bake cookies at 350°F for 12 to 15 minutes, starting to check after 10.
 Your cookies will still appear a bit soft when you take them out, but will harden up once cooled.
+Cool on a cooling rack.
+If you want crispier cookies, or just crispy edges, add an extra 5 minutes on to the cook time.

 Video